 During the planning of the Vollis Simpson Whirligig Park, Wilson Downtown Development Corporation (WDDC) determined that downtown’s almost hidden and abandoned alleys become a series of intriguing pathways and spaced to encourage and assist residents and visitors to enjoy other parts of downtown.

-In 2015, the Wilson Downtown Development Design Committee completed the first Artsy Alley in Wilson next to the Edna Boykin Cultural Center.
-An Electricities grant of $2,500 was obtained to install security and decorative lighting; rebuild and repaint an existing park bench; purchase and install landscaping, and purchase and install local ironwork art manufactured by Jimmy Sink.
+In 2015, the WDDC Design Committee, a component of its accredited Main Street Association, completed the first Artsy Alley next to the Edna Boykin Cultural Center.
+An ElectriCities grant of $2,500 was obtained to install security and decorative lighting; rebuild and repaint an existing park bench; purchase and install landscaping, and purchase and install local ironwork art from downtown business, Creekside Creative Design.

 In 2017, the WDDC team secured permission for a second location that will be the connection between one of downtown’s busier parking lots, the Centre Brick lot beside the new Whirligig Station redevelopment project, to Barnes Street next to P.L.
 Woodard Hardware Store.
-A partnership with Sallie B. Howard School was developed and a competition was held amongst many student teams with one chosen as the winning entry.
+A partnership with the North Carolina Arts Council and Sallie B. Howard School was developed and a competition was held among many student teams with one chosen as the winning entry.
 During the blistering heat of the week of May 14-21, a strong team from the arts classes in 6th – 8th grades completed the large mural representing Wilson’s agricultural history.